petersmagnusson/base62/README.md

 The algorithm is close to theoretical optimum for base62 (eg if the entire binary content were treated as a single integer).

-TypeScript 3.2 / ECMAScript 2015 (ES6) or later.
+Reference implementation is in TypeScript 3.2 / ECMAScript 2015 (ES6) or later.

-Please note that the Go and Rust versions are direct translations of the TypeScript.
+Please note that the Go and Rust versions are more or less direct AI translations of the TypeScript.
 Happy to take PRs to improve them.

 ## Background